daviscook477/logistic-tanks/README.md

     - The filter is set with a convenient side GUI when opening the tank GUI.
     - The filter may only be changed if the tank is empty - we don't want mixed fluid networks!
     - Requester tanks may be configured to request from buffer tanks as well.
-4. Storage tank that acts like a storage chest but must be filtered.
 4. Copy/paste requests from assembly machines onto requester/buffer tanks just like logistic chests.
 5. Circuit connections to the tanks read the contents of the tank.
     - The requests of a requester/buffer tank cannot be set using the circuit network.
 This is limited because we don't want mixed fluid networks.